miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 leader-key for macros.

 ### Adapting to New Muscle Memory

-you can still use `@x`, but for whatever reason, the backslash character has caught on with nvim, and it does make sense because it's a very easy-to-reach underutilized key that doesn't require pressing the `Shift` modifier.
+You can still use `@[whatever]`, but for some reason, the backslash character has caught on with nvim, and it does make sense because it's a very easy-to-reach underutilized key that doesn't require pressing the `Shift` modifier.
 And so when moving from vim to nvim, there's a serious muscle memory remapping, and while ultimately I do think it's a good idea, it's a muscle memory regression vulnerability when you get tired.
 That's what's happening to me now, so I'm thinking out loud to power through it.
 It's only 1:00 PM and I'm not done.
 I have a big push to do to come out of this tomorrow in a no going back better place.
 I'm on the edge of it and can feel it.
 So forge forward like the older Roombas, backing up, turning a bit, and moving forward again for a random walk zigzag pattern.
 Even exhaustion can't stop you, haha!
 Okay... so, that algorithm goes something like...

 ## Rediscovering Neovim Configuration
 Review your macros.
 Your muscle memory may have forgotten them, but your